wssimms/gssquared/Docs/DevelopLog.md

 Does it go into UI?
 Or into util?
 Base class goes into Util.
 UI-related child classes go into UI.

 on a modal button click, get the button ID from the button itself.

+OK this is working well!

+Looking at the goof going on with the game controller stuff.
+After ludicrous speed, it just stops working.
+This may be a SDL thing (polling the joysticks too frequently?)
+There is another issue, the IIe reference manual says "Addressing $C07X" resets all four timers.
+This implies reads and writes.
+Also, it's clear that it is C07X.
+So all of those should do the same strobe reset.

+## Apr 9, 2025

+tweaking layout of the modal - (auto) centering stuff. centering text in buttons.
+That also affected the slot buttons, but, those can be their own type later, or, can specify a style element for text alignment.

+Current Apple II+ todo list:

+* Video Videoterm
+* finish refactoring video code so we have three modes: composite, RGB, monochrome.

+Mono: the raw bits placed into the 560x192 video buffer, without any color processing.
+'RGB': the first-generation color stuff.
+Composite: the next-generation color stuff.

+First step is to implement Composite for lo-res, and then also text.

+So let's do it!

+ok, I now have lores wired into Composite (NG), and, mono Lo-res as well!
+I see that the lo-res colors are WAY different between the Comp and RGB code.
+That's what you get for trusting the internet!

+So from a user interface perspective, I think there are a number of dimensions.

+Color or Mono
+Composite or RGB
+Pixel-Perfect or Fuzz
+Mono: Green, Amber, White

+I was previously thinking like:

+Color, Green, Amber, White  |  Comp , RGB  | Fuzz, Square

+What if we want White mono as well?

+So the difference here is really just, four controls or three.
+With mono, there are no artifacts.
+So it really is a distinct mode from Comp and RGB?